maaaaz/webscreenshot/README.md

 Usage
 -----
-Put your targets in a text file pass it to the script (-i).
+Put your targets in a text file and pass it to the script (-i).
 Screenshots will be available in your current ```./screenshots/``` directory (default).
 Accepted input formats are the following:
 ```